 The Dalton Highway is bordered by millions of acres of public land, including Yukon Flats National Wildlife Refuge, Kanuti National Wildlife Refuge, Gates of the Arctic National Park, and the Arctic National Wildlife Refuge.
-Stop by the Arctic Interagency Visitor Center in Coldfoot (open July 1), to pick up useful information about area trails and local history before you continue the drive north.
+The Arctic Interagency Visitor Center in Coldfoot is a great place to pick up useful information about area trails and local history before you continue the drive north.
 Wiseman is about 14 miles from Coldfoot, and this historic mining town is worth a stop before you continue along the Brooks Range toward Atigun Pass.
 At 4,800 feet, Atigun Pass is the highest highway pass in Alaska.
 Find a pullout if you want to stop for the views and to look for Dall sheep.
 Once you’re headed down to the north side of the Brooks Range, you’ll be rolling through endless tundra as you make your way to Deadhorse.
 This stretch of road is a great place to birdwatch – and look for musk ox and caribou!
 It’s approximately 250 miles from Coldfoot to Prudhoe Bay where you can overnight.
 RV and tent camping is limited in Deadhorse, and reservations are recommended at Prudhoe Bay’s few hotels.

 Day 4 - 5

 Start your trip south, back toward Coldfoot and Fairbanks.
 While you can do the roughly 500 miles in one day, it’s a LONG day.
 Take your time instead, overnight at the BLM’s Marion Creek Campground, and explore other trails and pullouts as you make your way back to Fairbanks.